RycBrownrigg/Cross-Chain_Content_Rights_Management_Service/Phase 1 - Comprehensive Research & Literature Review (Weeks 1-6)/Weeks 1-2 Literature Search & Review/3.) Review of Polkadot Architecture/Review of Polkadot Architecture.md

 XCM (Cross-Consensus Messaging) constitutes a messaging format rather than a protocol, designed for intent-based communication between consensus systems to promote interoperability within Polkadot and beyond.
 It facilitates chains in transmitting actions (e.g., asset transfers) without presuming a specific consensus mechanism, thereby supporting asynchronous, absolute, asymmetric, and agnostic principles: messages are autonomous, assuredly accurate, unidirectional, and universally applicable.

 **Message formats** utilize instructions such as WithdrawAsset (to remove assets to a holding register), BuyExecution (to pay fees based on weight), and DepositAsset (to transfer assets to the beneficiary).
-MultiLocations specify entities (e.g., accounts, chains) hierarchically; MultiAssets describe fungible and NFT assets.
+MultiLocations specify entities (e.g., accounts, chains) hierarchically; MultiAssets describe fungibles and NFTs.
 For example, transferring tokens involves withdrawing, executing a purchase, and depositing, with the details intricately defined.

-**Asset transfers**: Use instructions for the sender to withdraw, execute fees, and deposit to the recipient, with specified weight limits to facilitate control costs.
+**Asset transfers**: Utilize instructions for the sender to withdraw, execute fees, and deposit to the recipient, with specified weight limits to facilitate control costs.

 **Remote execution**: Messages delineate the intents for remote chains to interpret, thereby facilitating function calls, asset locking, and NFT operations.
 Programmability encompasses branching and safety features dispatches.